 The cost to enter the welding competition is free.
 Winners will receive either a cash award or welding equipment, personal recognition on our website highlighting your school and instructor (for students) and your project or paper may be published in one of our welding books.

 We will post news about our next welding contest soon.
 In the meantime, we encourage you to start thinking about our welding awards and how your arc welding project could be a contender.

 Associate Attorney Lincoln Electric Company President, the James F. Lincoln Arc Welding Foundation

 Leslie Brown is an Associate Attorney at the Lincoln Electric Company and President of the James F. Lincoln Arc Welding Foundation.

 Ms. Brown has been with the Lincoln Electric Company for 18 years.
 After graduating from Cleveland Marshall College of Law in 1996 she began her career at Lincoln Electric in 1997 focusing on Product Liability and Employment Law.
 In 2009, she was promoted to Director of Human Resources and served in that role until April of 2013 when she transitioned back to the Legal Department.
 She was elected to the Board of the James F. Lincoln Arc Welding Foundation in 2013 and has served as its President since that time.
 She is also a board member of the Sturbridge Village Condo Association, where she has served since 2002 and currently holds the office of Secretary for that organization.
 She is also an active member of a Northern Ohio Local Engagement Group coordinated through Exponent Philanthropy (formerly Association of Small Foundations) whose purpose is to encourage conversation and collaboration between small foundations.

-Carl J. Peters, Executive Director
+Carl J. Peters, Board Member